xet7/darkesthour/README.md

 - Plus4
 - Windows 32bit
 - Windows 64bit
 - Linux.
-These usually work for any Linux distro for that CPU:
+These usually work for any Linux distro for that CPU, like Ubuntu, Debian, RedHat, etc:
   - Linux x64
   - Linux arm64, for arm64 servers and RasPi3/RasPi4 arm64 distros like Raspberry Pi OS 64bit and Ubuntu
-  - Linux s390x, for IBM Z-Series mainframes, using RedHat or Ubuntu
+  - Linux s390x, for IBM Z-Series mainframes
-  - Linux ppc64el, using Ubuntu
+  - Linux ppc64el

 ## Story